 This is the Amazon Basics 42″ crate with two doors.

-In addition to the crate, we got him the Amazon Basics bed to make it more comfortable for him.
+In addition to the crate, we got him a simple bed to make it more comfortable for him.

 Bonus tip: get two beds, just in case an accident happens at night and you don’t have time to clean it.